wegenmat-privat/psresp/README.rst

 .. image:: example_PSRESP.png
    :width: 100 %

 ..
+[1] Lawrence, A. and I. Papadakis (1993).
+“X-ray variability of active galactic nuclei - A universal power spectrum with luminosity-dependent amplitude”.
+In: The Astrophysical Journal 414.10, pp. L85–L88.

-[1] MAGIC collaboration, The 2009 multiwavelength campaign on Mrk 421: Variability and correlation studies, `Link <https://arxiv.org/pdf/1502.02650.pdf>`_
+..
+MAGIC collaboration, The 2009 multiwavelength campaign on Mrk 421: Variability and correlation studies, `Link <https://arxiv.org/pdf/1502.02650.pdf>`_